 Our assumptions can now be stated neutrally as the claim that mathematical singular terms have abstract semantic values and that its quantifiers range over the kinds of item that serve as semantic values.
 Let’s focus on the claim about singular terms.
 What is the philosophical significance of this claim?
 In particular, does it support some version of Independence?
 The answer will depend on what is required for a mathematical singular term to have a semantic value.

 This may even open the way for a form of non-eliminative reductionism about mathematical objects (Dummett 1991a, Linnebo 2018).
-Although it is perfectly true that the mathematical singular term t has an abstract object as its semantic value, this truth may obtain in virtue of more basic facts which do not mention or involve the relevant abstract object.
+Although it is perfectly true that the mathematical singular term \(t\) has an abstract object as its semantic value, this truth may obtain in virtue of more basic facts which do not mention or involve the relevant abstract object.
 For example, a singular term may refer to a direction in virtue of being associated with an appropriately oriented line and subject to the criterion of identity stating that two lines specify one and the same direction just in case they are parallel.
-Thus, although it is perfectly true that the person owns the bank account, this truth may obtain in virtue of more basic sociological or psychological facts which do not mention or involve that abstract object.
+Thus, although it is perfectly true that the term refers to an abstract object, this truth obtains in virtue of some more basic facts that do not mention or involve that abstract object.
 Linnebo (2018, ch.
 11) argues that this approach to mathematical objects nevertheless validates Counterfactual Independence.

-If some lightweight account of semantic values is defensible, we can accept the assumptions of object realism and Classical Semantics without committing ourselves to any traditional or robust form of platonism.
+In short, if some lightweight account of semantic values is defensible, we can accept object realism and Counterfactual Independence without committing ourselves to a more robust form of platonism.

 Following Cantor, most mathematicians and philosophers now defend the actual infinity of the natural numbers.
 This is made possible in part by denying the Aristotelian requirement that every number needs to be instantiated in the physical world.
 When this is denied, the actual infinity of the natural numbers no longer entails the actual infinity of the physical world.